catileptic/mvt-companion/README.md

 make up
 ```

+You can see the app running by visiting `localhost:8000`.

 **To import scan results**, add a `mvt_output` dir to the root and add a dir containing all the results directly inside it.
 **Make sure to do this before running `make up`**.
 ```